Poor Air Quality Forecasted to Continue: Take Precautions

-Smoke is collecting in the Rogue Valley due to an air inversion.
-These weather patterns can be harder to predict and City of Ashland's current Air Quality Index(AQI) is unhealthy for sensitive groups.
-Please take precautions especially if you are under 18, older than 65 and diagnosed with a pre-existing health condition.
+Smoke is collecting in the Rogue Valley due to the Flat Fire and the Oregon DEQ has issued an air quality advisory.
+DEQ expects the advisory to last until at least Saturday evening, July 22.
+Please take precautions especially if you are under 18, older than 65 or diagnosed with a pre-existing health condition.

 Be Smoke Aware